UBS note deepens UK political row over rate-fixing

 In the meantime, Osborne has sought to exploit the uncertainty by saying former Labour ministers had questions to answer.

-The Conservatives have fallen behind Labour in opinion polls since a badly received budget in March, when Osborne cut the top rate of tax for the biggest earners and raised tax on the elderly, prompting claims the government was out of touch with austerity-hit Britons.
+The Conservatives have fallen behind Labour in opinion polls since a badly received budget in March, when Osborne cut the top rate of tax for the biggest earners and raised tax on the elderly, prompting opposition charges that the government was out of touch with austerity-hit Britons.

 One area of Osborne's attack on Labour was the UBS document, not made public until now.
 Osborne said there were questions over the role played by former Labour treasury minister Shriti Vadera, who has confirmed she made comments on the document at the time.